kliegr/rule-length-project/README.md

  * Metacritic Movies: pending
  * Cities: pending

+The values of PageRank were sourced from  [Andreas Thalhammer's project](http://people.aifb.kit.edu/ath/).
+The license is *Creative Commons Attribution-ShareAlike License*.

 ## Further documentation
 The excel file `experiment_summary_digest.xlsx` provides further documentation on the analysis scripts as well as annotation guidelines.
 It also presents overview of the statistical analysis of the results.